 The Covenant School of Surgical Technology was founded by Covenant Health to meet the demands for an increased number of surgical technologists in the South Plains.
 It is a hands-on program that includes both classroom and clinical instruction.Classes begin annually in July, and are taught by our own nurses and surgical technologists at Covenant Medical Center in Lubbock, Texas.

-Covenant School of Surgical Technology is approved and regulated by the Texas Workforce Commission.
+Covenant School of Surgical Technology is approved and regulated by:

 Guided by a commitment to the values of Covenant Health, the mission of the School of Surgical Technology is to respond to the needs of the local community and surrounding region by providing the quality didactic and clinical education necessary for the student to practice not only as an integral member of the surgical team, but also as a highly skilled, well-educated, and competent Certified Surgical Technologist.

 Covenant’s School of Surgical Technology offers a one-year program focused on teaching the fundamentals of the profession as well as the newest techniques through instruction in clinical and classroom settings.